Washington Resident & Apollo Astronaut Was Once A Household Name

 In 1996, he founded Bellingham’s Heritage Flight Museum - originally in Bellingham, then relocated to Burlington, Washington, in 2014.

-Since Bill Anders’ Military flight career, he has logged over 8,000 hours of flight time.
+Since Bill Anders’ Military flight career, he logged over 8,000 hours of flight time.

 ‘He flew two formation demonstrations in a Beech T-34 yesterday at Heritage Flight Museum with Greg Anders acting as flight lead.
 They looked great in the crystal clear Pacific Northwest sky.’ - Pat Fitzpatrick (via Facebook)